Olical/conjure/README.md

 Use your favourite plugin manager, I recommend [vim-plug][], to fetch and AOT compile Conjure.

-I strongly suggest you pin it to a tag and then subscribe to releases through the GitHub repository.
+I strongly suggest you use a tag and then subscribe to releases through the GitHub repository.
 This will allow you to keep up to date without having your workflow disrupted by an unexpected breaking change, not that I _intend_ to release any.

 ```viml
 Plug 'Olical/conjure', { 'tag': 'v1.0.0', 'do': 'bin/compile'  }